vicrucann/dotfiles/README.md

 * Was made to work under Lubuntu-14.04
 * Is being tuned to work with Cygwin under Windows 7
 	* Note: the Cygwin must be **run as Administrtor** when installing (for symbolic links creation)
+* Is being tested to run with MinGW, Windows 7
+    * Note: before doing `git clone ...`, make sure the git global setting is put to `git config --global core.autocrlf input` in order to avoid end-of-line `^M` error
 * To perform the installation run:
 ```
 $ git clone git://github.com/vicrucann/lubuntu-dot-configs.git ~/github/